JoshuaCarroll1/Football-Quiz/README.md

 ### Future Features

-- Title for future feature #1
+- Scoreboard #1
-    - Any additional notes about this feature.
+    - Scoreboard to show all people who answered the quiz.
-- Title for future feature #2
+- More Questions #2
-    - Any additional notes about this feature.
+    - Add more questions so people can continue to play.
-- Title for future feature #3
+- Randomise answers #3
-    - Any additional notes about this feature.
+    - Rather then answers being set to a, b, c, d I would like for the answers to be randomized.

 ## Tools & Technologies Used